Watch the Webinar Replay

 - If we’re not a fit, I’ll tell you

-Both parents must attend—that’s how you make clear decisions fast.
+Both parents should attend if possible so you can make clear decisions together.

 I'm Peter Lampert—attorney, CPA, and father of three college graduates